 Melvyn Bragg and guests discuss the history of ideas

-Reader in Ancient Philosophy at the University of Cambridge
+Fellow and Tutor in Philosophy at Trinity College, University of Oxford

 Producer: Simon Tillotson